Chime is a financial technology company, not a bank. Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.

 When can I cash out my 401(k)?

 The minimum age requirement is 59 ½, which means you can cash out your 401(k) without any penalties or fees once you’ve reached that age.
-If you decide to cash out before then, you can do so but know that you will need to give the IRS a cut.
+If you’re cashing out a traditional 401(k), you’ll need to pay ordinary income tax on withdrawals.
+Should you decide to cash out before then, the IRS will expect you to pay income tax along with an early withdrawal penalty.
+The same rules apply to early withdrawals from a Roth 401(k).

 How long does it take to cash out 401(k)?